Compactifying the Parameter Space for the Quantum Multiplication for Hypertoric Varieties: Introduction

-where $L_\beta(-)$ is a {\it Steinberg operator} which acts as a correspondence in $H_{2d}^{BM}(X\times_{X_0} X)$, and where $\Phi^+\subset X^*(T^k)$ is a finite set of {\it positive K\"{a}hler roots}.
-In this case, the parameter $q$ can be specialized to a parameter in $T^k$ away from the {\it discriminantal arrangement}:
+In the case of this conjecture, the parameter $q$ can be specialized to a parameter in $T^k$ away from the {\it discriminantal arrangement}:

-Details on the computation of the quantum multiplication are given by \cite{MO_2012} for Nakajima quiver varieties and by \cite{BMO_2010} for the Springer Resolution.
-Following up on these examples, the quantum multiplication for slices in the Affine Grassmannian was computed in \cite{Danilenko_Stab, Danilenko_QDE} and for hypertoric varieties, the computation was carried out in \cite{McBSh_2013}.
+Details on the computation of the quantum multiplication are given by~\cite{MO12} for Nakajima quiver varieties and by~\cite{BMO11} for the Springer Resolution.
+Following up on these examples, the quantum multiplication for slices in the Affine Grassmannian for simply-laced groups was computed in~\cite{D24,D20} and for hypertoric varieties, the computation was carried out in~\cite{MBS13}.
+So in the foregoing examples, Okounkov's conjecture has been verified.

 For $X$ a conical symplectic resolution, it is of interest to study the map